jdlph/MIOCSV/README.md

 }
 ```

-Writer::write_row() is designed to automatically handle strings with the delimiter (e.g., ',' for CSV).
-One example will be "a sentence has default delimiter in the end,".
-It will be quoted and written as ""a sentence has default delimiter in the end,"" in the output file.
-However, this automatic handling does come at a cost, which involves a linear search for the delimiter each time write_row() is executed.
+Writer::write_row() is designed to automatically handle strings with the delimiter (e.g., ',' for CSV), The first record in r from the above code snippet is one example.
+It will be **quoted** and written as *""1st way to write a record include string, int, and double""* in the output file.
+However, it comes at a cost, which triggers a linear search for the delimiter each time write_row() is executed.
 It could incur significant overhead if there are enormous rows to be written.
 Therefore, we provide two additional APIs, Writer::write_row_raw() and Writer::append() to bypass this linear search.

-Writer::write_row_raw() takes a row and outputs as is, while Writer::append() takes a cell of row and outputs as is.
-They are about **1.5x faster** than Writer::write_row().
-The use cases are illustrated below.
-Note that users need to make sure that each cell in a row has no delimiter.
-Otherwise, a problematic CSV file with invalid rows or inconsistent number of records will be generated.
+Writer::write_row_raw() takes a row and outputs as is, while Writer::append() appends a record of row to the output file.
+As there are no forgoing linear search, they are generally **1.5x faster** than Writer::write_row(). **Note that** users need to make sure that each cell in a row has NO delimiter.
+Otherwise, a problematic CSV file with invalid rows or inconsistent number of records may be generated.
 See the following section on Exception Handlings for details.

 ```C++
 #include "stdcsv.h"